ShacharNissan/Sudoku-Solver/ReadMe.md

 + ***GUI improvements:***
   * Visual improvements and adjustments.
-  * For easy use you can now click the "Tab" keyboard button to move to the next bar.
+  * For easy use you can now click the "Tab" keyboard button to move easly to the next cell.
   * For easy use you can now you the "Up", "Down", "Left" and "Right" buttons to easy navigate.
-  * For each Box that you focus on, his row and column are highlighted for easy use.
+  * For each Cell that you focus on, his row and column are highlighted for easy use.